 Intro to Algorithm’s Time Complexity and Big O Notation 👈 you are here

-During War World II the Germans used AM signals to communicate with troops around Europe.
+During War World II the Germans used AM radio signals to communicate with troops around Europe.
 Anybody with an AM radio and some knowledge of Morse code could intercept the message.
 However, the information was encoded!
-All attacked countries tried to decoded by hand.
+All attacked countries tried to decode it.
 Sometimes they got lucky and were able to make sense of a couple of messages at the end of the day.
 Unfortunately, The Nazis changed the encoding every single day!

-Alan’s team found out that every encrypted message ended with the same string: “Heil Hitler” Aha!!
-After changing the algorithm, the machine was used to save millions of lives!
+Alan’s team found out that every encrypted message ended with the same string: “Heil Hitler” Aha!
+After changing the algorithm, the machine was to decoded in minutes rather than days!
+They used it the info to finish the war faster and save millions of lives!

 The same machine that was going to get shut down as a failure became a live saver.
 Likewise, you can do way more with your computing resources when you write efficient code.
 That is what we are going to learn in this course!